Universality vs Genericity and $C_4$-free graphs: -free graphs have no generic element

 \section{$C_4$-free graphs have no generic element}

 In this section we prove Theorem \ref{T:2}.
 Let $\mathcal{K}(C_4)$ be the collection of all finite graphs which omit the graph $C_4$.
-That is, all graphs $A$ for which there is no injective homomorphism $f\colon C_4\to A$ from the $4$-cycle $C_4$.
-By \cite[Theorem 4.2.2]{K}, see also \cite[Theorem 2.5]{KT}, it suffices to show that $\mathcal{K}(C_4)$ does not have (WAP).
+That is, all graphs $A$ for which there is no injective homomorphism $f\colon C_4\to A$ from the $4$-cycle graph $C_4$ into $A$.
+By Fact \ref{F:1} it suffices to show that the class $\mathcal{K}(C_4)$ does not have WAP.

 We will need the following proposition.
 Let $v$ be a vertex of a graph $A$.
-We say that $v$ is {\bf dominating} if there is an edge between $v$ and any vertex $w$ of $A\setminus \{v\}$.
+We say that $v$ is {\bf dominating} if there is an edge between $v$ and any other vertex of $A$.

 \begin{proposition} If $A\in \mathcal{K}(C_4)$ is of diameter $2$ without dominating vertex, then there is an edge in $A$ not contained in any $3$-cycle.

 \end{proposition} \begin{proof}